midhunkalarikkal/FullDomain/Notes/MongoDB.md

 Functionality: They are useful for managing data that has a temporal aspect, like logs or sessions that should be automatically removed after a certain duration.

 11. Sparse Index:-
-an index that only includes documents that contain the indexed field.
+An index that only includes documents that contain the indexed field.